Deborahwins/deborahrises/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently learning software development
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me
+My email: adenugba12@gmail.com

 @OSSDAO-ORG.AIRDROP
 <!---